reshamas/fastai_deeplearn_part1/courses/dl1/lesson_1b_cnn_tools.md

 - There are so many functions.
 - GPUs can do networks at scale; can do billions of operations a second.

-Note:  most students spend lecture listening, then watch the lecture during the week and follow along with code.
+### Learning Tip: most students spend lecture listening, then watch the lecture during the week and follow along with code.

 ## GPUs
 - we need an NVIDIA GPU.
 An NVIDIA GPUs support CUDA.
 CUDA is a particular way of doing compution on GPU that is not limited to computer games, but general purpose computations.